TABLE OF CONTENTS

-(b) The differences between the probable cost and offeror’s proposed costs regarding business methods, operating procedures, and practices as they affect cost.
+(b) The identification of the differences between the probable cost and offeror’s proposed costs regarding business methods, operating procedures, and practices as they affect cost.

 (a)(2) Past performance evaluation.

 (A) The Past Performance evaluation assesses the contractor's performance under previously awarded contracts.
 The past performance evaluation shall be in accordance with FAR 15.305(a)(2) and this section.
-When applying the definitions below to arrive at a confidence rating, the SEB’s evaluation shall clearly document each Offeror’s relevant past performance (e.g. currency/recency, size, content and complexity) to assess the Offeror’s overall confidence rating assigned.
+When applying the definitions below to arrive at a confidence rating, the evaluation team shall consider and clearly document each offeror’s relevant past performance (e.g. currency/recency, size, content and complexity) to assess the offeror’s past performance data and assign an overall confidence rating.
 The past performance evaluation is an assessment of the Government’s confidence in the offeror’s ability to perform the solicitation requirements.
+At the Installation’s discretion, strengths and weakness may be assigned.
 Past Performance shall be evaluated for each offeror using the following levels of confidence ratings:

 Very High Level of Confidence

-The Offeor’s relevant past performance is of exceptional merit and is very highly pertinent to this acquisition; indicating exemplary performance in a timely, efficient, and economical manner; very minor (if any) problems with no adverse effect on overall performance.
-Based on the Offeror’s performance record, there is a very high level of confidence that the Offeror will successfully perform the required effort. ** (One or more significant strengths exist.
-No significant weaknesses exist. )
+The offeror’s relevant past performance is of exceptional merit and is very highly pertinent to this acquisition, indicates exemplary performance in a timely, efficient, and economical manner and very minor (if any) problems with no adverse effect on overall performance.
+Based on the offeror’s performance record, there is a very high level of confidence that the offeror will successfully perform the required effort.
+(One or more significant strengths exist.
+No significant weaknesses exist.)

 High Level of Confidence

-The Offeror’s relevant past performance is highly pertinent to this acquisition; demonstrating very effective performance that would be fully responsive to contract requirements with contract requirements accomplished in a timely, efficient, and economical manner for the most part with only minor problems with little identifiable effect on overall performance.
-Based on the Offeror’s performance record, there is a high level of confidence that the Offeror will successfully perform the required effort. ** (One or more significant strengths exist.
+The offeror’s relevant past performance is highly pertinent to this acquisition; demonstrating very effective performance that would be fully responsive to contract requirements.
+Offeror’s past performance indicates that contract requirements were accomplished in a timely, efficient, and economical manner for the most part, with only minor problems that had little identifiable effect on overall performance.
+Based on the offeror’s performance record, there is a high level of confidence that the offeror will successfully perform the required effort.
+(One or more significant strengths exist.
 Strengths outbalance any weakness.)

 Moderate Level of Confidence

-The Offeror’s relevant past performance is pertinent to this acquisition, and it demonstrates effective performance; fully responsive to contract requirements; reportable problems, but with little identifiable effect on overall performance.
-Based on the Offeror’s performance record, there is a moderate level of confidence that the Offeror will successfully perform the required effort. ** (There may be strengths or weaknesses, or both.)
+The offeror’s relevant past performance is pertinent to this acquisition, and it demonstrates effective performance.
+Performance was fully responsive to contract requirements; there may have been reportable problems, but with little identifiable effect on overall performance.
+Based on the offeror’s performance record, there is a moderate level of confidence that the offeror will successfully perform the required effort.
+(There may be strengths or weaknesses, or both.)

 Low Level of Confidence

-The Offeror’s relevant past performance is at least somewhat pertinent to this acquisition, and it meets or slightly exceeds minimum acceptable standards; adequate results; reportable problems with identifiable, but not substantial, effects on overall performance.
-Based on the Offeror’s performance record, there is a low level of confidence that the Offeror will successfully perform the required effort.
-Changes to the Offeror’s existing processes may be necessary in order to achieve contract requirements. ** (One or more weaknesses exist.
+The offeror’s relevant past performance is at least somewhat pertinent to this acquisition, and it meets or slightly exceeds minimum acceptable standards.
+Offeror achieved adequate results; there may have been reportable problems with identifiable, but not substantial, effects on overall performance.
+Based on the offeror’s performance record, there is a low level of confidence that the offeror will successfully perform the required effort.
+Changes to the offeror’s existing processes may be necessary in order to achieve contract requirements.
+(One or more weaknesses exist.
 Weaknesses outbalance strengths.)

 Very Low Level of Confidence

-The Offeror’s relevant past performance does not meet minimum acceptable standards in one or more areas; remedial action required in one or more areas; problems in one or more areas which, adversely affect overall performance.
-Based on the Offeror’s performance record, there is a very low level of confidence that the Offeror will successfully perform the required effort. ** (One or more deficiencies or significant weaknesses exist.)
+The offeror’s relevant past performance does not meet minimum acceptable standards in one or more areas; remedial action was required in one or more areas.
+Performance problems occurred in one or more areas which, adversely affected overall performance.
+Based on the offeror’s performance record, there is a very low level of confidence that the offeror will successfully perform the required effort.
+(One or more deficiencies or significant weaknesses exist.)

 (B) The evaluation may be limited to specific areas of past performance considered most germane for the instant acquisition.
 It may include any or all of the items listed in FAR 42.1501, and/or any other aspects of past performance considered pertinent to the solicitation requirements or challenges.
-Regardless of the areas of past performance selected for evaluation, the same areas shall be evaluated for all offerors in that acquisition.
+Regardless of the areas of past performance selected for evaluation, the same areas shall be evaluated for all offerors.